What Are Lupini Beans and Why Haven’t You Heard of Them?!

 To remove the alkaloids that can make lupins toxic, wash the beans, then soak them in a salt solution (brine).
 Repeat until the solution no longer tastes bitter.

 A variety of beans called sweet lupins contains fewer of the bitter alkaloids and requires less soaking.
-If you don’t eliminate all of the bitter compounds, the beans are not only harmful, they’ll also taste very bitter.
+If you don’t eliminate all of the bitter compounds, the beans are not only harmful, but they’ll also taste very bitter.

 Recipes Using Lupini Beans